Metabolix/HackBGRT/README.md

 ## Recovery

-If something breaks and you can't boot to Windows, you have the following options:

-* Windows installation (or recovery) media can fix boot issues.
+If something breaks and you can't boot to Windows, you need to use the Windows installation disk (or recovery disk) to fix boot issues.
-* You can copy `[EFI System Partition]\EFI\HackBGRT\bootmgfw-original.efi` into `[EFI System Partition]\EFI\Microsoft\Boot\bootmgfw.efi` by some other means such as Linux or Windows command prompt.

 ## Building